-“I also felt that a street version of ‘Draggin' The Line’ might be perfect.
-So I got a hold of T.O.N.E-z, who is a great friend and an amazing talent, to lay down a rap on "Draggin' The Line."
-Then, I called in another great friend Stevie Van Zandt to record a guitar solo.
+“I also felt that a street version of ‘Draggin' The Line’ might be perfect, so I got T.O.N.E-z, a great friend and an amazing talent, to lay down a rap on it.
+Then, I called in another great friend, Stevie Van Zandt, to record a guitar solo.”